-This course is designed to impart knowledge on ordinary, partial differential equations and vector calculus to understand the concepts like fluid mechanics, signals and systems etc., in engineering applications.
+This course is designed to impart knowledge on ordinary, partial differential equations and vector calculus to understand the concepts like fluid mechanics, signals and systems

 - To familiarize the students in the concepts of linear differential equations. - To explain the concept of reducing linear differential equations with variable coefficients to constant coefficients and their applications. - To demonstrate the concepts of partial differential equations. - To explain the concepts of vector differentiation and integration.